 Access to HE Diploma

-- You must hold a full clean (no points) UK driving licence
+- a full clean (no points) UK driving licence.

-Interviews will be conducted jointly by the South East Coast Ambulance Trust and university staff.
+Interviews will be conducted jointly by the South East Coast Ambulance Service NHS Foundation Trust and university staff.
 A preliminary telephone interview may be used to aid shortlisting.
-You will be tested for physical fitness prior to the interview day by staff from the South East Coast Ambulance Trust.